hunter-meloche/siri-gpt/README.md

 # siri-gpt
 Talk to ChatGPT through voice on your iOS or macOS device.
 It saves your conversation logs into the Notes app and remembers your last prompt/response to allow for continuous conversations.

-For mobile users, I highly recommend using this while walking or driving, as you no longer need to use your eyes or type.
+For mobile users, I highly recommend using this while on the go, as you no longer need to use your eyes to type.
 At the end of every response you need to press 'yes' or 'no' to continue the conversation.
 Other than that, you just talk to it.
+Don't crash your car using this.

-Activating it via voice is glitchy, so I'd recommend making an icon on your homescreen to activate it.
+### Activating it via voice is glitchy, so I'd recommend making an icon on your homescreen to activate it.

 ## Setup
 1. Import one of the shortcuts into your iOS device from the links below.